CARTAvis/carta-frontend/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 **Description**
-linked issues, what is implemented or fixed, how to test it, …
+linked issues and companion PRs (if there are), what is implemented or fixed, how to test it, …

 **Checklist**
 - [ ] changelog updated / no changelog update needed